-In order for the implant to be successful it must fuse with the jaw bone.
+In order for the implant to be successful, it must fuse with the jaw bone.
 If an infection occurs it can stop the process.
 Even when they have integrated, infection can cause weakening which may break the bond between the bone and the implant.

 This is a very rare occurrence, however, there are certain circumstances under which it may occur.
-People who clench or grind their teeth on a regular basis are at risk of having the dental implant fracture.
+People who clench or grind their teeth on a regular basis are at risk of having a dental implant fracture.
 This happens as a result of the pressure that is constantly exerted on the implant.

 The newer techniques of placing implants make it less likely that faulty placement will be the cause of a failed implant.
-On occasion an implant can be placed in such a way that it is subjected to unnecessary pressure or significant stress.
+On occasion, an implant can be placed in such a way that it is subjected to unnecessary pressure or significant stress.
 On the rare occasion when this happens the implant needs to be removed and the procedure needs to be repeated.

 Failed Bone Integration with Dental Implants

-Infection can interfere with the bone and the implant integrating.
+Infection can interfere with the bone and the implant integration.
 There are also other circumstances that can keep it from happening.
 Sometimes there are complications with the healing process.
 The body can reject the bone grafting process when a graft is needed for a successful implant.
 If the blood supply to the implant area is not sufficient the bone will not fuse properly.